 Passport Renewal Timeline: Here’s How to Get Your Renewal Quick

-Passport processing times have reached an all-time high.
-The US Department of State recently increased standard passport processing times to 18 weeks.
+Passport processing times reached an all-time high during pandemic but have now returned to normal.
+The US Department of State recently changed the standard passport processing time.
+Currently, the standard processing time ranges from 8 to 11 weeks.
 If you need to renew your passport for an upcoming trip, make sure to plan ahead of time.

 How much time does it take to renew a US passport?

 Before the pandemic, the routine passport processing used to take 4-6 weeks.
 However, during a government shutdown or a busy travel season, some people reported passport processing times of up to ten weeks.

 The US Department of State has now increased processing times to a maximum of 11 weeks.
 This 11 week timeframe does not includes mailing time.
 Therefore, travelers should plan ahead of time and apply as soon as possible or consider using an expedited processing option.

 As previously reported in our other blogs, the State Department anticipates a record number of passport applications this year.
 Unfortunately, this influx of applications is causing passport processing times to lengthen.